Q: What is Multi Crew Experience?

 Q: Do i have to be online to use this product?

 A: No, this is a desktop application.
-Therefore you don't need an internet connection to use it.
+Therefore you don't need an Internet connection at all.

 Q: What is this "DIALOG MODE" thing?